Sillians/designing-end-to-end-machine-learning-systems/Data-Distribution-Shifts-and-Monitoring.md

 If a component of your system runs from a server somewhere, such as AWS or a hosted service, and that server is down, your system will also be down.

-Addressing software system failures requires not `ML` skills, but traditional software engineering skills, Because of the importance of traditional software engineering skills in deploying `ML` systems, `ML engineering` is mostly engineering, not `ML`.
+Addressing software system failures requires not ML skills, but traditional software engineering skills.
+Because of the importance of traditional software engineering skills in deploying `ML` systems, `ML engineering` is mostly engineering, not `ML`.